 A lady is selling a "program" to teach people how to "shop their way to wealth!"
 Apparently, there is still one sucker born every minute, in the USA.

 Of course, technically, you could make money by astutely buying products at a lower price and then reselling them at a higher price.
 The problem with this model is that in order to make a career of it, you have to have a steady stream of lower-priced goods available to buy and also a ready outlet to sell your goods at a higher price.
+This is the conundrum of every merchant in the world.
+And mercantile businesses are businesses of thin margins.

 And of course, you end up with non-paying bidders, people who leave negative feedback, lost packages in the mail, people who want to return things, and so on - you know, all the usual headaches that anyone running a retail operation will have.